 Tell Jerry Brown that SB 270 is the right way to go for California!
 Add your name to Environment California's letter to Gov. Brown here.

 Heal the Bay CEO Ruskin Hartley shares his thoughts on a very good day for the prospect of a statewide ban on plastic bags.

 I came back to my desk on Wednesday to a pink Post-It note letting me know that state Sen. Kevin de León’s office had calle…

 We did it!
-After six years of hard work and diligence, Los Angeles is officially the largest city in the nation to ban single-use plastic grocery bags.
-The overwhelming response has been one of excitement, but we realize there are some Angelenos who …
+After seven years of hard work and diligence, California is poised to become the first state in the nation to ban single-use plastic grocery bags.
+The overwhelming response has been one of excitement, but we realize there are some resident…

 To help educate California state legislators about the ecological and economic importance of the sea to all Californians, Heal the Bay staff joined our fellow environmental advocates in the 6th annual Ocean Day at the state Capitol on April 16, 2013.…